 In the world of opera, Bart has directed both new work and classics, including Mourning Becomes Electra at Seattle and New York City Operas, Two Boys by Nico Muhly at ENO and the Met, and Barbiere di Siviglia, Il Les Contes d’Hoffmann, Le Comte Ory, and Otello at the Met.
 He also directed Roméo et Juliette for the Salzburg Festival, La Scala, Chicago and the Met, as well as Faust and Barbiere di Siviglia in Baden Baden and Rigoletto at the Berlin Staatsoper and the Met.

 His film of Oslo premiered on HBO and was nominated for two Emmy Awards and won a Critics Choice Award.
 In 2022, he staged the arrival of Little Amal into New York at JFK airport.
 His work in the last several years includes a new play by Sharr White, Pictures from Home, and a revival of Lerner & Lowe’s Camelot at Lincoln Center with a book by Aaron Sorkin.
-This past 2024 season, he directed Corruption at Lincoln Center Theater, a new play written by J.T.
-Rogers.
+This past 2024 season, he directed Corruption, a new play written by J.T.
+Rogers; McNeal, written by Ayad Akhtar and starring Robert Downey Jr., at Lincoln Center Theater; and the hit West End revival of Kiss Me Kate.
+Bart’s upcoming work includes a stage adaptation of the movie-musical La La Land, Dolly: An Original Musical, the premiere of a new Adam Guettel & Bob Martin musical Millions at the Alliance Theatre in Atlanta, and the world premiere of The Amazing Adventures of Kavalier and Clay for the Met in their 2025-2026 season.
+In June 2025, Bart will assume the position of Executive Producer of Lincoln Center Theatre.

 Corruption